minvws/nl-covid19-data-dashboard/docs/choropleth-geojson.md

    - Change: `cbs_veiligheidsregio_2020_gegeneraliseerd` to `vr_features`
 3. Export to TopoJSON > `nl-vr-gm-high-detail.topo.json`;

+Simplifying:
-Simplifying (this needs to be separate step; when doing this in the step above the output will not be correct):
+(NB: this needs to be separate step; when doing this in the step above the output will not be correct**!!**):

 1. Upload the output `nl-vr-gm-high-detail.topo.json` to a new instance of [mapshaper.org](https://mapshaper.org/)
 2. Do for each layer:
    - Select the layer and open the console; simplify using the following command: $ -simplify 27.5%
 3. When all the layers are simplified export to TopoJSON > `nl-vr-gm.topo.json`
-4. Add the new data file to the project and update `topology.ts`.
+4. Add the new data file to the project at `packages/app/pages/api/topo-json`.
+5. Update the file `topology.ts`, if necessary. (located at `packages/app/pages/api/choropleth`)

 ### Example of the topology.ts file